Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 other servers to post notifications to.
 We will use curl command to test fire a webhook subscription at the server, also a python way using the request.post way.

-I modified the original source `https://github.com/cisco-en-programmability/dnacenter_webhook_receiver` Enabled authentication and allow it to be reachable from external IP address of a Ubuntu VM (Ubuntu 20.04.2 LTS)
+I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver)
+Enabled authentication and allow it to be reachable from external IP address of a Ubuntu VM (Ubuntu 20.04.2 LTS)